Programmatic access to the lists of available metrics, and their associated functions.

 A list with the following elements.

-name: Metric name, e.g."Faith's Phylogenetic Diversity"id: Metric ID - also the name of the function, e.g."faith"div: Either"alpha"or"beta".phylo:TRUEif metric requires a phylogenetic tree;FALSEotherwise.weighted:TRUEif metric takes relative abundance into account;FALSEif it only uses presence/absence.int_only:TRUEif metric requires integer counts;FALSEotherwise.true_metric:TRUEif metric is a true metric and satisfies the triangle inequality;FALSEif it is a non-metric dissimilarity;NAfor alpha diversity metrics.func: The function for this metric, e.g.ecodive::faithparams: Formal args forfunc, e.g.c("counts", "tree", "cpus")
+name: Metric name, e.g."Faith's Phylogenetic Diversity"id: Metric ID - also the name of the function, e.g."faith"div: Either"alpha"or"beta".phylo:TRUEif metric requires a phylogenetic tree;FALSEotherwise.weighted:TRUEif metric takes relative abundance into account;FALSEif it only uses presence/absence.int_only:TRUEif metric requires integer counts;FALSEotherwise.true_metric:TRUEif metric is a true metric and satisfies the triangle inequality;FALSEif it is a non-metric dissimilarity;NAfor alpha diversity metrics.func: The function for this metric, e.g.ecodive::faithparams: Formal args forfunc, e.g.c("counts", "norm", "tree", "cpus")

 list_metrics()